ismailshak/transit/README.md

 ### Requirements

 - An api key for you local transit authority.
+- Setup your config file following instructions in Usage > Config below

 | location | website                      |
 | -------- | ---------------------------- |